lzim/mtl/red/part1/part1_facilitator/va_part_1_say_viz.md

 1. Describe the decisions your team made in producing your team data table.
 2. Test whether team historical trends shown in the "viz" tabs reflect your expectations.
-3. Apply your clinical expertise to identify new information about a team patient in the "data" tabs.

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ___Done by 00:10___